idenfar/tiktok_repost_notifier/README.md

 1. **Fork this repository** to your GitHub account.
 Forking creates a copy of the project under your username (look for it at `https://github.com/<your-user>/tiktok_repost_notifier`).
 2. **Edit `config.json`**
-   - A default `config.json` lives in the root of the repo—the top‑level folder
-     containing this README.
+   - A default `config.json` lives in the root of the repo—the top-level folder containing this README.
 Update it with the TikTok usernames you want to track and your notification details.
    - The password and auth token fields may contain placeholders such as